dogweather/forkful/content/en/bash/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?
-Finding a string's length means counting its characters.
-Programmers do this to validate input, loop through characters, or simply align output.

 ## How to:
 The `#` symbol gets the job done in bash.
 Use it with parameter expansion.
 Here's how: